 “Well, she walked out of that hospital on her own two feet, happy, talking,” Hunter said.
 Her mother not only overcame the prediction of doctors, she was able to continue her work as a minister at her church in Alabama.

 “Watching my mother overcome so many illnesses in order to push forward and to continue in her journey so selflessly gave me that much-needed hope necessary to overcome my own grief over the loss of my career and life as I knew it,” Hunter said.

-In addition to support from her family, Hunter said help from her student services representatives from University Alliance guided her through the program and courses.
+In addition to support from her family, Hunter said help from her student services representatives guided her through the program and courses.